tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Base metric**: x (minimal fixed-margin perturbation along the McNemar path)
 **Note**: Use exclusively for matched-pair, crossover, or any 2×2 table in which both row and column margins are fixed by design (McNemar test is the appropriate significance test).
 For independent-sample 2×2 designs, use **GFQ** (gold standard, path-independent) or **MFQ** (fast approximation when N ≳ 5000). **PFI values are not numerically comparable to GFQ or MFQ** because they assess fragility under different null hypotheses (marginal homogeneity vs. independence) and different data-generating processes.

+When no feasible shift can flip significance, PFI reports the maximum feasible proportion with a max_robust = True flag — indicating maximum possible stability under design constraints.

 ### 3.6 CFQ — Continuous Fragility Quotient ⭐